-This semester, classes at Manhattanville college will be taking place in a variety of formats combining the traditional on-campus classroom, hybrid classes, and fully online ones.
+Classes at Manhattanville college are held in a variety of formats combining the traditional on-campus classroom, hybrid classes, and fully online ones.
 See below for details on what to expect, and how to get ready.

 The traditional in-person, on-campus, in-class experience.
-Contnuing this semester, classrooms will be set up for social distancing.
+Continuing this semester, classrooms will be set up for social distancing.
 Faculty may also be using technology in the classroom to stream the class discussion to students participating remotely.
 Students even in class may be asked to log into course platforms to interact with them.